 We invite you to come visit our campuses and see all that PBSC has to offer.
 We've put together some resources to make your visit more enjoyable and to help you navigate.

 These spaces are clearly marked with disability parking signs and are monitored by campus security and law enforcement agencies.
 You are required by law to have the appropriate DMV-issued placard or license as well as a Palm Beach State College parking decal.
-Disability Support Services does not issue or approve parking decals.
+The Center for Student Accessibility does not issue or approve parking decals.
 They are available at the campus security office.

 Parking and Traffic Information

 If you plan to use your personal vehicle to drive to any of our campuses and park on any of the college’s parking lots, you will need a parking decal.
-Disability Support Services does not issue or approve parking decals.
+The Center for Student Accessibility does not issue or approve parking decals.
 Visit the Security website for information on how to secure a parking decal.